Our Purpose

 Professional Background

-Dianne is a social entrepreneur, educator and former classroom teacher who has dedicated her career to creating alternative pathways to education and careers for students in Black and brown communities that have been traditionally underserved.
-She was a founding member of Jumpstart, a national program that trains college students to support literacy and socio-emotional development in early childhood.
+Dianne is a social entrepreneur, educator, social worker and former classroom teacher who has dedicated her career to creating alternative pathways to education and careers for students in Black and brown communities that have been traditionally underserved.
 She created the strategic plan that resulted in the creation of the first charter school in NYC to prioritize homeless and foster care youth, Broome Street Academy.
 She was also the founder of the first collective impact initiative in NY state, South Bronx Rising Together, creating a cradle to college and career program for public school students in the poorest Congressional district in the country.
 Concurrently, she developed Career Network Healthcare in partnership with Hostos Community College and Montefiore Medical Center to connect young people who were under/unemployed with access to careers and education in the allied health professions.

 At the National Dominican Women Caucus conference discussing the right to housing and challenges with affordability and access.